eduardoansi/Taller/README.md

 # Taller

-This is my [random value] located somewhere in my Markdown document.
+This is my [1] located somewhere in my Markdown document.

-[random value]: variable value
+[1]: variable value